 It's decorative gourd season again, mofos—everyone is drooling pumpkin spice and there are corpulent gourds literally everywhere.

-Admittedly these are strange and historic times, with no Halloween-y thing scarier than the coronavirus.
-But you can still enjoy a good corn maze, hay ride, or pumpkin toss as Bay Area pumpkin patches do their part to offer Covid-safe autumnal fun.
+Admittedly these are strange and historic times, with no Halloween-y thing scarier than Covid.
+But we're vaxed, masked, and putting all that behind us...and we're ready for a good autumnal corn maze, hay ride, and some pumpkin tossing.

 Arata's Pumpkin Farm